nodejump/nodejump/objectives.md

 - 1/fix/nodejump: reduce impact of background synchronization on performance.
  - the synchronization sometimes seems to hang a little bit.
 Even if this is not problematic, since its happening in the background, it can make the app a bit sluggish, since a change of nodes, only occurs when background sync is done.

+- fix/nodejump: if the hash gives a node uri ending with '/' links to subpages are not rendered correctly.

+- comm/nodejump: List what is nodejump good for
+ - Documentation
+ - Research Notes
+ - Project Notes

 ## Quick Win